AM2R-Community-Developers/Atomic/AM2RModPackerConsole/readme.txt

 Description:
 -n, --name
-	The name of the Mod
+	The name of the mod

 -a, --author
 	The name of the author